lovett/medley/README.md

 `MEDLEY_notify_systemd`: Whether the server should let systemd know it has started and is ready to receive requests.
 Default: `False`

-`MEDLEY_prefetch`: Whether applications are allowed to make HTTP requests on a recurring basis so that they can be served more quickly from cache when needed.
+`MEDLEY_prefetch`: Whether the server is allowed to poll certain external URLs on a recurring basis so that they can be served more quickly from cache when needed.
 Default: `True`

 `MEDLEY_server_host`: The IP the server should listen on.
 Default: `127.0.0.1`